buildingSMART-Finland/InfraModel/markdown/headers.md

 ## Type coding systems

 The meaning (semantic) of the points, lines and surfaces is defined in the file.
-The parties of the project agree on a type coding systems that are used in the data transfer and they are set in the "IM_codings" extension using \<Feature> element under \<Project> defining:
+The parties of a project agree on type coding systems that are used in the data transfer.

+The main coding systems are set in the "IM_codings" extension *(exactly one in each file)* using \<Feature> element under \<Project>, defining:

 1. The terrain description coding system (source data points and breaklines)(*terrainCoding*)
 2. The surface/category description coding system (*surfaceCoding*)
 3. The coding system for infrastructure objects (including alignments and breaklines, pipe netweorks, plan features) (*infraCoding*)
-4. Additional or alternative type coding systems used in the project (*proprietaryInfraCoding*)

 The existing terrain description contains source data points and breaklines.
 The surface description consists of the individual surfaces of the base data (terrain and ground layers) or the planned route or areal structures as TIN surface model or string line model.
 In addtion to surfaces, planned objects may be described as alignment geometry, line strings or points.
 It is possible to set the same type coding system for more than one of these.

-The recommended type coding system in Inframodel exchange:
-- For terrain is the Finnish Transport Infrastructure Agency type coding *Infra*].
-- For surface and infrastructure objects, the recommended type coding system is the general InfraBIM type coding *InfraBIM*.

-In addition to the main systems, it is also possible to define additional or alternative type coding systems *(one or more e.g. InfraRAK2.3, Vesilaitos X, Kaupunki Y etc.)*, named as proprietaryInfraCoding (the name given here shall be used as prefix in later usage)
+In addition to the main coding systems, it is also possible to define additional or alternative type coding systems *(none, one or more e.g. InfraRAK2.3, Vesilaitos X, Kaupunki Y etc.)*, using "IM_proprietaryCodings" extension (one instance per coding system) under \<Project>.
+When a code from a proprietary system is used for an element, each "IM_proprietaryCoding" \<Feature> instance placed under the element being coded shall identify the coding system by its property proprietaryInfraCodingSource, having the same value as the system name set in "IM_proprietaryCodings" property proprietaryInfraCoding.

 ## Application